.

 Emerging Technologies of the Future Lab: A Webinar Recap

-In an era where technology is rapidly transforming healthcare, a recent roundtable discussion brought together industry thought leaders to explore the current state of technology and its potential impact on the future of laboratory science.
+In an era of rapidly transforming healthcare, an important roundtable discussion brought together industry thought leaders to explore the current state of technology and its potential impact on the future of laboratory science.

 The conversation was rich with insights, covering topics from artificial intelligence (AI) in personalized medicine to the shift toward value-based care and the untapped potential of longitudinal data.